 Monetary assets and liabilities have been translated into the functional currency at the exchange rate as of reporting date.
 Non-monetary assets and liabilities have been translated at historical rates.
 Revenues, expenses and cash flows are translated into functional currency at average rates for the period or exchange rates prevailing on the transaction dates where practicable.
-Gains and losses resulting from the re-measurement into functional currency are included in profit and loss, except when deferred in other comprehensive income as qualifying cash flow hedges and qualifying net investment hedges.
+Gains and losses resulting from the re-measurement into functional currency are included in profit and loss, except when deferred in other comprehensive income as qualifying cash flow hedges.